DaydreamingElephant/Workflow_Skol/README.md

 - Main/master branch with the description, enviroment configuration and barren of anything else.
 Please use conda and enter `conda env create -f envs/environment.yml` - it has everything necessary for both approaches.
 - Bash branch where automation is achieved using core bash script functionality.
 - Snakemake branch which employs [snakemake](https://doi.org/10.1093/bioinformatics/bts480) pipeline management package for the same processes.
+## Bash branch specifics
+The code provided by the instructors has been reorganised for easier scaling of data analysis - one run is enough to process all samples.
 ## Contacts
 Hit the author up at my [twitter](https://twitter.com/Serge_Bus).